HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 The largest contributors to page weight at the 90th percentile continue to be video with 9 MB and images (5.6 MB).
 It isn't altogether surprising that the heaviest ecommerce homepages are those that use a large amount of video and images.
 This page is often content-heavy and these resource types are the most effective way of communicating the brand.
 While video and images continue to be an important part of the buying experience, in the author's point of view, other page types are unlikely to see these extremes quite as much.

-### HTML Payload size {#html-payload-size}
+### HTML payload size

-The HTML Payload is the size of the document response.
+The HTML payload is the size of the document response.
 In addition to HTML, this may include inline JavaScript and CSS.

 {{ figure_markup(
   image="distribution-of-html-bytes-per-ecommerce-page.png",